streamr-dev/network/packages/client/README.md

 })
 ```

-You can also create an anonymous client instance that will be allowed to interact with public streams:
+You can also create an anonymous client instance that can interact with public streams:
 ```js
 const streamr = new StreamrClient()
 ```